get-convex/convex-rust-starter/README.md

 # Convex Rust Starter Project

-This project contains a simple convex-chat backend implementation in `convex/`, as well as a Rust command line program in `src/` that can either watch the channel and send messages.
+This project contains a simple convex-chat backend implementation in `convex/`, as well as a Rust command line program in `src/` that can either watch the chat channel or send a message.

 ![The chat app](convex-chat.png)